 - To make a garlic oil spray, take 3–4 cloves of garlic and chop them finely.
 Add 2 teaspoons of mineral oil.
 Let this mix sit for 24 hours.
 Strain and add the liquid to one pint of water.
 Now add 1 teaspoon of liquid dishwashing soap.
 Store this insecticide and use when needed.

 - To use, add 2 tablespoons of the mixture to one pint of water in a spray bottle.
 Garlic is a pretty strong insecticide and must be used judiciously.
 It is best to use garlic spray in the absence of any beneficial plants in your garden since it can kill both unwanted and beneficial insects.

-The choice of aphid treatment depends on the size of your plants and gardens.
+That said, the choice of aphid treatment depends on the size of your plants and gardens.
 For larger gardens with many trees, biological control would be the best.
 For smaller gardens and a less severe infestation, physical cleaning or using essential oils is better.

 References [ + ]

 |1, 3, 5, 7, 10.||↑||Aphids.
 Agriculture and Natural Resources, University of California.|

 |2, 12.||↑||Controlling Whiteflies and Aphids.
 The National Gardening Association.|